 P.T.
 Barnum never said "There's a Sucker Born Every Minute."
-Find the cache and log in and I'll send you the true story.....
+Visit the Barnum Museum and tell them I sent you for the true story.
 In the meantime:

 On July 5th 1810 Phineas Taylor Barnum was born in Bethel, Connecticut.
 If you visit that area you can see a number of landmarks that bear his name.
 However, P.T.
 Barnum made is home in Bridgeport, Connecticut, where at the age of 60, when most men think of retiring, he created P.T.
 Barnum's Circus and Hippodromatical Spectacular.
 After a long and busy life as a showman, entrepeneur, businessman, legislator, investor, and museum owner; Barnum became known most for the Circus.
 After several mergers the famous partnership of Barnum & Bailey was formed and the phrase "The Greatest Show on Earth" was born.
 Not until many years after the death of both Barnum and Bailey did Ringling Bros. join forces to create today's Ringling Bros. and Barnum & Bailey Circus.